Burnout: The Career Plague

 - Emotional/physical exhaustion

-For example, being unable to focus on issues, having trouble staying awake, having little energy and/or patience to devote to tasks/people of the SMS program.
+For example, being unable to focus on issues, having trouble staying awake, having little energy and/or patience to devote to tasks/people of the SMS implementation.
 Chronic illness and anxiety can also be a symptom here.

 - Detachment, apathy, or cynicism